Special Circumstances and Policies

 It is possible for admitted students to defer enrollment for up to one year.
 Students wishing to defer admission should write to the Office of Admission by July 15 to explain the reasons for the request.
 An acknowledgement letter will be sent to students confirming their deferral and notifying them that they may not enroll in a post-graduate program or as a matriculated student at another institution.
 During the deferral period, however, students may earn a maximum of eight college credits.
 For purposes of determining whether credits taken during the deferral year may be counted among the credits required to graduate from Providence College, our Transfer Credit Policy will apply.

-Students granted a deferral still are expected to submit the non-refundable $700.00 enrollment fee by June 1 to secure their place in the class, and (if applicable) their merit scholarship.
-For students who defer for a year, it is important to note that 2020 financial aid packages may be modified for 2021.
-Students must re-apply each year for need-based financial aid and submit the 2021-2022 CSS Profile and FAFSA by the deadlines published on our website.
+Students granted a deferral still are expected to submit the non-refundable enrollment fee by May 1 to secure their place in the class, and (if applicable) their merit scholarship.
+For students who defer for a year, it is important to note that financial aid packages may be modified for the next year.
+Students must re-apply each year for need-based financial aid and submit the appropriate CSS Profile and FAFSA by the deadlines published on our website.